CloudM-Migrate/documentation/index.md

 {: .new }

-Welcome the new CloudM Knowledgebase!
+Welcome to the new CloudM Knowledgebase!

 ---